Von-Slagzee/WebProject/README.md

-An in browser connect 4 game.
+An in browser connect 4 game.hello